MikroElektronika/mikrosdk_click_v2/clicks/uarttoi2c/details.md

 ### Application Task

-> Reads the device ID of a 3D Hall 11 click board connected to the I2C port, toggles the output pins and displays the GPIO port state.
+> Reads the device ID of a 3D Hall 11 Click board connected to the I2C port, toggles the output pins and displays the GPIO port state.
 The results will be displayed on the USB UART approximately once per second.

 ```c